dtoczala/watson-landing-page/README.md

 - [How to Migrate from Alchemy Lanaguage to NLU](https://www.ibm.com/watson/developercloud/doc/natural-language-understanding/migrating.html) - the official guide for migrating to the NLU service.
 - [How to Migrate from Alchemy Data News to Discovery](https://www.ibm.com/watson/developercloud/doc/discovery/migrate-adn.html) - the official guide for migrating to the Watson Discovery service.
 - [Alchemy API Migration - Tips and Tricks](docs/Alchemy_migrate.md) - answers to some of the more common questions that are not addressed in the documentation.

-## Retrieve and Rank
-The Retrieve and Rank service allows you to build a corpus of information, and then search that corpus to retrieve documents based on a trained ranker that evaluates the appropriateness of the document to the question being asked.

-### References for Further Reading
-- [Retrieve and Rank API Reference](https://www.ibm.com/watson/developercloud/retrieve-and-rank/api/v1/) - The API reference page.
-- [R\&R Handbook](https://ibm.box.com/s/n0lqowt0v97nxb5mtei6qrbkkbtdt2dm) - A PDF with guidance, links to materials and code, and best practices for Retrieve and Rank.
-- [Developing with Retrieve and Rank](https://medium.com/machine-learning-with-ibm-watson/developing-with-ibm-watson-retrieve-and-rank-part-1-solr-configuration-29c18e52966f\#.8hzg11tqp) - a three part series onhow to use Retrieve and Rank.
-[Part 1 covers SOLR configuration](https://medium.com/machine-learning-with-ibm-watson/developing-with-ibm-watson-retrieve-and-rank-part-1-solr-configuration-29c18e52966f\#.8hzg11tqp), [Part 2 covers training and configuration](https://medium.com/machine-learning-with-ibm-watson/developing-with-ibm-watson-retrieve-and-rank-part-2-training-and-evaluation-fda57efff5c8\#.h2wwsnail), and [Part 3 covers custom features](https://medium.com/machine-learning-with-ibm-watson/developing-with-ibm-watson-retrieve-and-rank-part-3-custom-features-826fe88a5c63\#.bc4h7k5oi).

 ## Natural Language Understanding (NLU)
 The NLU service allows you to analyze text to extract meta-data from supplied content such as concepts, entities, keywords, categories, sentiment, emotion, relations, and semantic roles.
 It also has the capability to be used in conjunction with custom annotation models developed using Watson Knowledge Studio, enabling you to identify industry/domain specific entities and relations in unstructured text.